 What about other theft losses arising from disasters?
 For example, what if your home is damaged or destroyed in a federal disaster and you are criminally defrauded by a contractor when you attempt to rebuild?
 Under prior law, criminal contractor fraud loss claims were deductible as theft losses.
 Under the new law, however, it's not entirely clear whether you could claim a theft loss deduction for this type of contractor fraud.
 It all depends on whether the IRS would consider such a theft loss as attributable to a federally declared disaster.
 Ordinarily, contractors are hired some time after a disaster has occurred.
 Would this mean any fraud they commit is not attributable to such a disaster?
 It's unclear.
 But it's probably worth attempting to claim the deduction anyway.

 It's common for a property owner to have a theft or casualty gain instead of a loss.
 This occurs when the insurance proceeds received exceed the adjusted basis in the property.
 A theft or casualty gain is taxable income.
 However, you may claim theft or casualty losses not due to federally declared disasters to offset such theft or casualty gains during 2018 through 2025.

-Uninsured losses of property due to theft are tax deductible.
-In the case of personal property, however, a theft loss deduction is a personal itemized deduction claimed on Schedule A. Such losses are deductible only if, and to the extent, they exceed 10% of the taxpayer's adjusted gross income.
+If a theft loss of personal property is attributable to a federally declared disaster, it is deductible as a personal itemized deduction on IRS Schedule A. Such losses are deductible only if and to the extent that they exceed 10% of the taxpayer's adjusted gross income (AGI).
 Moreover, the first $100 of such losses are not deductible.